Jose Rizal-class frigate

-The Jose Rizal-class of multi-role guided missile frigates, currently in service with the Philippine Navy, are a heavily modified variant of the ROK Navy's Incheon-class frigates.
+The Jose Rizal class of multi-role guided missile frigates, currently in service with the Philippine Navy, are a heavily modified variant of the Republic of Korea Navy's Incheon-class frigates.
 The ships, which were built by Hyundai Heavy Industries (HHI), are specifically accommodated to fit the requirements of the Philippine Navy.
-The frigates will improve the ability of the Philippine Navy's Offshore Combat Force, which is mostly composed of ships that were retired from other countries and subsequently transferred to the Philippines.
+The introduction of the frigates improved the capabilities of the Philippine Navy's Offshore Combat Force, which mostly composed of ships that were retired from other countries and subsequently transferred to the Philippines.

 Development

 First stage bid

 In May 2013, the Department of National Defense opened the "Frigate Acquisition Project", calling for the acquisition of two brand new frigates for the Philippine Navy with the contract price of Php 18 billion (around US$437 million as of May 2013).
-This is after rejecting the proposal to procure two Maestrale-class frigates from Italy due to preference to acquire new ships.
-The tender was a two-stage bidding system, with proponents needing to pass the initial bid stage by meeting the minimum requirements set by the program, before finalizing their offers and submit for the second and final bidding.
+This is after rejecting the proposal to procure two Maestrale-class frigates from Italy due to a preference for acquiring new ships.
+The tender was a two-stage bidding system, with proponents needing to pass the initial bid stage by meeting the minimum requirements set by the program, before finalizing their offers and submitting their second and final bid.

 Seven bidders participated in the first stage bid, namely Garden Reach Shipbuilders & Engineers (GRSE) of India, STX France SA, Navantia SA of Spain, Hyundai Heavy Industries (HHI) of South Korea, STX Offshore & Shipbuilding Co.
 Ltd. of South Korea, Daewoo Shipbuilding & Marine Engineering (DSME) of South Korea, and ThyssenKrupp Marine Systems (TKMS) of Germany.
 For the 1st stage bidding, only four shipbuilders were declared as qualified, with GRSE, STX France, and TKMS disqualified for failing to meet documentation requirements.
-A Motion for Reconsideration was provided by GRSE and STX France, which were accepted by the DND Bids and Awards Committee.
+A Motion for Reconsideration was provided by GRSE and STX France, which was accepted by the DND Bids and Awards Committee.